BUSINESS ENERGY

 Make a bank transfer

 Include your customer reference number as the payment reference, so it’s correctly linked to your account.
-Bank transfers are handy for one-off payments, or if you’re coming to the end of a contract and don’t want to set up a new direct debit.
+Bank transfers are handy for one-off payments, or if you’re coming to the end of a contract and don’t want to set up a new Direct Debit.

 Pay over the phone